-The show opens with Hulk Hogan talking, and it would be almost an hour of promos and non-wrestling segments before the first match.
-(That match ends up going for about ten seconds, since it's the Fingerpoke match discussed below.)
+The show opens with Hulk Hogan talking, and it would be almost an hour of promos and non-wrestling segments before the first match, a Fingerpoke Of Doom title match.
 In total, TNA had about 16 minutes of wrestling on a two-hour show and since the main event bled into the aftershow, ReAction, it's more like 16 minutes of wrestling in a three-hour show.

-And now they've turned against Immortal come 2-3-11, being revealed as the "they" in another "They are coming" storyline.
+Fourtune later turned against Immortal in 2-3-11, becoming the "They" of yet another "They Are Coming."
 Thus giving the feud that should have been in the first place.
 The worst part?
-This would never have happened if Kevin Nash and Booker T didn't jumped to the WWE (The "They" was originally going to or at least implied to be the Main Event Mafia).
+This would never have happened if Kevin Nash and Booker T didn't jumped to WWE.

 There is also RVD and EV2.0, the reason Fourtune joined forces with Immortal in the first place.
 There's already problems within the ranks, and that's not even getting into the problem of having what essentially amounts to three different stables being the focus of every show.